Mr & Mrs Ramachari

-Mr. and Mrs. Ramachari is a 2014 Indian Kannada-language romantic drama film written & directed by Santhosh Ananddram and produced by Jayanna-Bhogendra under Jayanna Combines.
+Mr & Mrs Ramachari is a 2014 Indian Kannada-language romantic drama film written and directed by Santhosh Ananddram and produced by Jayanna-Bhogendra under Jayanna Combines.
 It stars Yash and Radhika Pandit, alongside Srinath, Achyuth Kumar and Malavika Avinash.
 The story revolves around the love story of Ramachari, a tearaway, hot-headed youngster and a diehard fan of Vishnuvardhan, and Divya, a sophisticated young girl.

 The film was announced in September 2013; filming commenced in April 2014 and ended in September 2014.
 It was shot primarily in Bangalore and Mysore, and significant portions were filmed in Chitradurga.
 The music was composed by V. Harikrishna, while the cinematography and editing were handled by Vaidy S and K. M. Prakash respectively.

-Mr. and Mrs. Ramachari was a commercial success, completing a 200-day theatrical run and emerged the highest grossing Kannada film of the year.
+Mr & Mrs Ramachari was a commercial success, completing a 200-day theatrical run and emerged the highest grossing Kannada film of the year.
 It was Yash's fifth consecutive success.
 The film won multiple awards at the Filmfare Awards South and SIIMA Awards.
 The Tamil remake rights of the film were bought by Escape Artists Motion Pictures in 2015.
-It was remade in Marathi in 2016 as Mr. and Mrs. Sadachari and in Odia in 2018 as Shakti thereby becoming the fifth Kannada film to be remade into two non-Hindi non-South Indian languages after Anuraga Aralithu, Appu, Mungaru Male and Milana.
+It was remade in Marathi in 2016 as Mr. & Mrs. Sadachari and in Odia in 2018 as Shakti thereby becoming the fifth Kannada film to be remade into two non-Hindi non-South Indian languages after Anuraga Aralithu, Appu, Mungaru Male and Milana.